Ry-Pereira/Ry-Pereira/README.md

 - 👋 Hi, I’m @Ry-Pereira
-- 👀 I’m interested in coding, video games, and art
+- 👀 I’m interested in coding.
-- 🌱 I’m currently learning python, gdscript, and pixel art
+- 🌱 I’m currently learning python.
 - 💞️ I’m looking to collaborate on ... niche projects
 - 📫 How to reach me ...
 If you know me personally, by phone call or message.
 - 😄 Pronouns: ...
 He/Him